 Family Preschool is committed to offering the best preschool education in Durham.
 As part of that goal, we hire only the best teachers to be a part of our family.
 We hire teachers who are experienced, have training in the educational philosophies we embrace, and who are equally committed to our children and their development.
 Family Preschool is proud to pay our teachers a living wage salary that shows our commitment to and understanding of their important work.

 Education and background: Teacher Sue has a BA and MA in Fine Arts from New York University's Tisch School of Arts where she majored in dance and studied lighting design and theater production.
-Teacher Sue has been working as a preschool teacher since 2003.
+She has been working as a preschool teacher since 2000 and has been a teacher at Family Preschool since 2003.